Program

 Friedrich Conzen Haus - Suriel

-High-resolution catheters (so-called HR manometry), which can have up to 36 measuring points, are increasingly used to measure the movements in the esophagus and to measure pressure.
-This enables an accurate recording of the various pressure values in the esophagus and lower esophageal sphincter.
-For this purpose, a kind of geographical atlas of the esophagus is shown on the monitor during the examination, which subsequently enables an electronic summary and evaluation.
-Especially in achalasia, manometry is a diagnostic procedure that should not be ignored.
-Here, it not only forms the reference method for diagnosing an individualized therapy, but also enables the verification of the therapy’s success, for example after surgical splitting of the LES and after the newly established “peroral endoscopic myotomy”, POEM for short (as part of a gastroscopy).
+High-resolution catheters (known as HR manometry) with up to 36 measuring points are increasingly being used to measure movement in the esophagus and to measure pressure.
+This enables accurate recording of the various pressure values in the esophagus and lower esophageal sphincter.
+For this purpose, a kind of geographical atlas of the esophagus is displayed on the monitor during the examination, which subsequently enables electronic summarization and evaluation.
+Manometry is a diagnostic procedure that should not be overlooked, especially in cases of achalasia.
+Not only is it the reference procedure for diagnosis and individualized therapy, but it also allows the success of the therapy to be checked, for example, after surgical division of the LES and after the newly established “peroral endoscopic myotomy,” or POEM for short (as part of a gastroscopy).

 You have the opportunity to deepen the application of high-resolution manometry through practical exercises at measuring stations in small groups.
 You are also welcome to bring in your own case studies.